Table of contents

 If we’re going to be completely thorough here, we also have to talk about being too available.

-Is there already someone in your remote team whose mindset has turned into, “Well, I may as well take on this project – after all, I’m not going anywhere?”
+Is there already someone in your remote distributed team whose mindset has turned into, “Well, I may as well take on this project — after all, I’m not going anywhere?”

 You’ll want to see available, but you also don’t want to turn into the team doormat, so to speak.
 Getting walked all over by your colleagues, clients or boss won’t turn into any type of productive relationship if you also want to focus on work-life balance.

-Our best tip: communicate your availability and put in your time, but make sure you’re focusing on yourself and an amount of work that is feasible and healthy.
+Communicate your availability and put in your time, but make sure you’re focusing on yourself and an amount of work that is feasible and healthy.

 Avoid using mute and video incorrectly for Zoom or Teams meetings